falconry/falcon/docs/user/install.rst

 All Windows developers can use Waitress production-quality pure-Python WSGI server with very acceptable performance.
 Unfortunately Gunicorn is still not working on Windows and uWSGI need to have Cygwin on Windows installed.
-Waitress can be good alternative for Windows users if you wnat quick start using Falcon on it.
+Waitress can be good alternative for Windows users if they want quick start using Falcon on it.

 .. code:: bash